-A French documentary maker contends that a map error ones on the reasons that Napoleon’s army was defeated by the Duke of Wellington’s forces during the Battle of Waterloo.
-The documentary by Franck Ferrand entitled, “Napoléon : le défi de trop ?” explores the finding by Belgian illustrator and historian, Bernard Coppens who noticed a discrepancy between the original hand drawn map and the printed versions showing the location of the farm of Mont-Saint-Jean.
+The documentary film by Franck Ferrand entitled, “Napoléon : le défi de trop ?” explores the finding by a Belgian illustrator and historian.
+Bernard Coppens noticed a discrepancy between the original hand drawn map and the printed versions showing the location of the farm of Mont-Saint-Jean.

 The map error occurred when the printing process introduced a kilometer (roughly two-thirds of a mile) offset the farm of Mont-Saint-Jean where the Duke of Wellington’s forces were.
 As a result, Napoleon aimed his canons in the wrong direction, failing to impact the opposition.